Muslima2411/Muslima2411/README.md

 - 👋 Hi, I’m Muslima
 - 👀 I’m interested in mobile application development
 - 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mobile application projects and startups
 - 📫 How to reach me:  https://t.me/muslimanurullayeva
 - ⚡ Fun fact: i was the winner of the Olympiad held in PDP University